 I am a devoted drinker of Coca-Cola.

 Maybe it’s because I was born and raised in Atlanta, the birthplace of the beverage.
 Or maybe it’s because Coke is incredibly delicious.
 Either way, when I am craving a soda, Coke is my go-to.
 If I’m ordering at a restaurant and the waiter says, “I’m sorry ma’am, we only serve Pepsi products,” it makes me want to cry a little — and then I get water instead.
 This is brand loyalty, and it’s one of the most important (and often most elusive) compliments a company can receive.
+The relationship between advertising and brand loyalty cannot be overstated, but building brand loyalty can sometimes be tricky to accomplish.

 According to B2B International, 54% of B2B marketers focus on building customer loyalty.
 But what about that other 46%?